- Reference Number: HEY-605/2020

 Identification card and follow-up

-You will be given an identification card by the ECG technician when your defibrillator (ICD) is checked on the ward.
+You will be given an identification card by the cardiac physiologist when your defibrillator (ICD) is checked on the ward.

 It is important you carry this card at all times.
 In case of an accident, this card will inform those attending to you that you have a defibrillator.
 This card supplies basic information about your device.